ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 {% endfig %}

 Regardless of the style you choose, remember that Christmas table decorations should be consistent.
 Apart from the table, you can also **decorate the whole room in a similar fashion** - just use small accessories.

+{% faqItem %}
+{% faqQuestion %}
+How to make christmas tree table decoration?
+{% endfaqQuestion %}

+{% faqAnswer %}
+One of the simplest ideas is arranging some pine twigs in an ornamental vase and hanging some ornaments on them.
+There are many possibilities - choose the one that fits the style of the resst of your Christmas table decorations.
+You can use pinecones, paper or even pastry.
+{% endfaqAnswer %}
+{% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
+How to make a simple christmas table decoration?
+{% endfaqQuestion %}

+{% faqAnswer %}
+Use candles - make a Christmas table centerpiece by placing one large candle or several smaller in the middle.
+Spread some green twigs, Christmas ornaments, ribbons or figurines around them to make a composiition.
+{% endfaqAnswer %}
+{% endfaqItem %}